Generating function for projected entangled-pair states

 \subsection{Quasiparticle excitation with PEPS}

-The excited state for a given many-body Hamiltonian can be thought of as a quasiparticle excitation on top of the ground state \cite{Haegeman2013a}.
-As mentioned in the introduction, in real space such an excitation can be approximated through the tensor network version of the single mode approximation, where we replace one ground state tensor with some ``impurity'' tensor at a certain location\footnote{Considering larger patches is also possible, although comes with higher computational cost.}.
-We then sum up all different tensor network configurations generated by the translation operator, multiplied by the corresponding phase factors in the front to build an eigenstate of translation operator with a given momentum.
+The excited state for a given many-body Hamiltonian can be thought of as a quasiparticle excitation on top of the ground state~\cite{Haegeman2013a}.
+As mentioned in the introduction, in real space such an excitation can be approximated through the tensor network version of the single mode approximation, where we replace one ground state tensor with some ``impurity'' tensor at a certain location~\footnote{Considering larger patches is also possible, although the computational cost would also be higher.}.
+We then sum up all different tensor network configurations generated by the translation operator, taking into account the corresponding phase factors to construct an eigenstate of the translation operator with a given momentum.

 With the ground state expressed as a one-site translation invariant iPEPS, the one-particle excitation with PEPS can be written as: